-This legacy is visible in the tradition of Black Face (literally described as “playing Black” in Farsi) In our conversation, Priscillia explains the problematic myth of Hajji Firuz, a fictional Black-face fictional minstrel character in Iranian folklore.
+This legacy is visible in the tradition of Black Face (literally described as “playing Black” in Farsi.)
+In our conversation, Priscillia explains the problematic myth of Haji Firuz, a Black-face fictional minstrel character in Iranian folklore.

 Mindful of the past, Priscillia is intent on shaping the future through the work of the Collective.
-In the conversation, she also reflects on the ways activists and scholars in the region are redefining the Middle East by foregrounding their point of view through the name SWANA, the “decolonial word for the South-West Asian/ North African (S.W.A.N.A.) region.”
-She closes the conversation by noting the importance of “seeing Blackness” in SWANA.
+In the conversation, she also shares how activists and scholars in the region are redefining the Middle East by foregrounding their point of view through the name SWANA, the “decolonial word for the South-West Asian/ North African (S.W.A.N.A.) region.”